BlueprintFramework/framework/README.md

 **Upgrade:**

-To make an Upgrade of Blueprint or Extensions do as Follow:
+To upgrade Blueprint or its extensions, follow these steps:

-1. Make an Backup of your Current Panel, if anything goes wrong, you can use your Backup.
+1. Create a backup of your current panel.
+In case anything goes wrong, you can use your backup.
-2. do `blueprint -upgrade`
+2. Run the command blueprint -upgrade.

-Succes!
-You Sucessfully upgraded Blueprint, you can now install your Extensions as Normal!
+Success!
+You have successfully upgraded Blueprint.
+Now you can install your extensions as usual!

 ### Development
 We've made some guides and documentation for extension development over on [GitBook](https://ptero.shop/docs).
 We are adding more guides over time, don't hesitate to suggest a topic for future guides.